 Most employers agree that financial wellness support can lead to more satisfied, loyal, and engaged employees while improving recruitment and retention.
 Making financial wellness a foundational pillar in your workplace wellness program can be a win-win.

 One size doesn’t fit all when it comes to employee well-being.
 Generational wellness means accounting for generational differences in values and priorities.
 Some employers may already view generational differences within Diversity, Equity, and Inclusion (DE&I) efforts.
 Like DE&I, generational wellness is a lens employers use to inform effective workplace wellness program strategies and offerings.

 BrightPlan reports the top financial concern of 18 to 25-year-old workers is paying off debt, while the principal concern of older generations is retirement planning.
 It’s just one example of how generational differences might help dictate corporate wellness program planning for maximum engagement and effectiveness.

 Expect more consideration for generational differences in wellness programming in the coming years.
 In their Workplace Benefits Report, Bank of America (BofA) discovered 60% of employers had taken steps to promote an intergenerational workforce (and 73% of them report higher productivity from generationally diverse teams).

-32 Essential wellness ideas to improve productivity in the workplace
+Examples of employee wellness ideas that improve productivity in the workplace

 Every employer should include therapy in their wellness offerings.
 It’s a powerful employee tool to manage stress, depression, and anxiety.